 The balance is due before mid-semester in order to finish out the

-Levels.
+one child taking classes within the same level structure.
 Other methods of payment may be by special arrangement

 only.
 Delinquent payments will be subject to late fees.